BillJr99/Ursinus-CS475/_pages/Activities/activity-transport.md

         - "How might you compute a round trip time estimate for determining that a packet has been lost?
 Should you assume a loss as soon as this estimate has been reached?"
         - "How does TCP Tahoe improve over TCP Reno by avoiding a return to Slow Start from the beginning on packet loss?"
         - "What would be the advantages and disadvantages of leaving Slow Start after observing rising round trip times, rather than waiting for a loss, as TCP Vegas does?"
         - "Suppose you have a UDP socket open and transmitting, causing congestion on the network.
 The TCP senders throttle back automatically due to congestion control.
 What happens to the UDP sender?
-Over time, what happens to the throughputs of the TCP senders?"
+Over time, what happens to the throughputs of the TCP senders?
+What can we do to make throughput more fair for everyone?"
     - model: |
         <div>
         <span>\(RTT_{i} = \alpha \times RTT_{i-1} + (1 - \alpha) \times t\)</span>